Franco T.,

 5. ROI Is Not Defined

+In the end, someone asks: "Was that successful?"
+And nobody knows.
+Because it was never defined beforehand what "successful" means.
 Was it time savings?
 Revenue growth?
 Error reduction?
-If that is not clear, you cannot measure anything.
+If that is not clear, you can't measure anything.
 And the next manager says: "The project was expensive and delivered nothing."

-What AI Strategy Really Means
+What AI Strategy Actually Means

 AI strategy means:

 Honest readiness assessment.
 Do you have the data?
 Do you have the skills?
 Do you have the infrastructure?
-These are not theoretical questions—they are practical blockers.
+These are not theoretical questions; they are practical blockers.

 Clear metrics.
-Before you start: What does success mean?
+Before you start: what does success mean?
 How do you measure it?
 When do you know whether it worked?

 Generative AI: The Reality Behind the Hype